tcrundall/chronostar-dev-docs/docs/source/usage.rst

 Performing a fit
 ----------------

+This is some placeholder documentation....
 To perform a fit to data, you can use the ``chronostar.fitfitter.fitfit()`` function:

 .. py:function:: chronostar.fitfitter.fitfit(data=None)